 One of the biggest benefits of living in a condo community in the TCI is the availability of amenities that you may not have access to if you’re on a private island or building a house on an isolated sandy beach.
 Your fees (which we’ll discuss more in a bit) open an entire array of amenities for you to utilize and enjoy, without worrying about upkeep.

 Many condo communities in Provo and the rest of TCI have at least one pool (if not multiple) available for use.
 Depending on the island and where the community is located, they may also provide equipment for watersports and/or a community clubhouse that you can rent out if you want to have a party or host a game night.

 Some communities on the less populated islands are located near or as part of resorts, which pretty much provides condo owners all the benefits of a resort without the tourists.

-This makes condos the perfect place if you want to make sure that you’ve got plenty to do and enjoy on a daily basis.
+If you’re looking to purchase a piece of Turks and Caicos real estate, condos may be the perfect place if you want to make sure that you’ve got plenty to do and enjoy daily.